 The Blue Ridge Scenic Railway runs a 3 1/2 hour, 26 mile round trip train ride traveling through the historic Murphy Junction along the beautiful Toccoa River in vintage climate controlled or open air railcars.
 This railroad was built over 100 years ago and is the only mainline railroad excursion service based in Georgia.
 Christmas Express trains run during November and December.
 Directions

+The Southeastern Railway Museum is home to the Savannah & Atlanta 4-6-2 #750 and was purchased from the Florida East Coast Railway in 1935.
 Ride in restored cabooses behind steam or diesel locomotives, stand next to the massive driving wheels of the locomotive that once pulled passenger trains to Key West on the “railroad that went to sea”.
-Tour the business car that helped bring the Olympics to Atlanta, pose on the platform of the private car once used by President Warren G. Harding, and see just how green Southern Railway green can be as you walk the length of the diesel-electric locomotive that ran the point on the last Crescent before AMTRAK assumed control of the famous train.
-Directions.
+Tour the business car that helped bring the Olympics to Atlanta, pose on the platform of the private car once used by President Warren G. Harding, and see just how green Southern Railway green can be as you walk the length of the diesel-electric locomotive that ran the point on the last Crescent before Amtrak assumed control of the famous train.
+Directions

-Okefenokee Heritage Center displays include a 1912 Baldwin steam locomotive along with a 342 foot train (including a caboose).
-An original train depot housing a collection of railroad memoralbelia.
+Okefenokee Heritage Center displays include the well known "Old Nine", a 1912 Rockton & Rion Railroad Baldwin 2-8-2 steam locomotive, along with a mail/baggage, REA Express car, passenger car and caboose.
+An original train depot housing a collection of railroad memorabilia.